Nilstrieb/KilluaCore/README.md

 ## How to use this

 You can just download the code here and copy it into your own bot.
+No crediting is required, but I'd appreciate it if you linked or mentioned KilluaCore somewhere in you project, but you don't have to.